Go to TiHKAL • info home

 A solution of 1.88 g N-formyltryptamine in 40 mL anhydrous Et2O was added to a 60 mL of a 1 N solution of LAH in THF, well-stirred under argon, and was held at reflux for 24 h.
 After cooling to room temperature, the excess hydrid hydride was destroyed by the addition of 20 mL of 50% aqueous THF.
 The resulting solids were removed by filtration, and the filter cake washed repeatedly with damp THF.
 The basic filtrate was stripped of solvent under vacuum to give 1.39 g of a pale oil which started to crystallize.
 After distillation at 135–145 °C at 0.1 mm/Hg, there was obtained 1.22 g (70%) of N-methyltryptamine as a white oil that which spontaneously set up to white crystals of the free base.
 These rapidly darkened on exposure to air.
 The infra-red spectral fingerprint was IR (in cm-1): 740, 1018, 1103, 1132, 1161.
 The literature mp is 90 °C. A 0.22 g sample of darkened base in 1.0 g IPA was neutralized with concentrated HCl (using external moistened pH paper as a titration guide) with the development of an intense blue-green color with the addition of each drop of acid.
 The acidified solution (now a stable blue-green color) was diluted with diethyl Et2O (about 1 mL).
 This cloudy solution, upon scratching, set to crystals which, upon removal by filtration, Et2O washing, and air drying to constant weight, weighed 0.18 g and had a mp of 178–180 °C. The IR of N-methyltryptamine hydrochloride (NMT) IR (in cm-1): 748, 850, 1009, 1104, 1119, 1136.
 MS (in m/z): C2H6N+ 44 (100%); indolemethylene+ 130, 131 (51%, 61%); parent ion 174 (2%).

 EXTENSIONS AND COMMENTARY: N-Methyltryptamine (monomethyltryptamine, NMT) is an alkaloid that has been found in the bark, shoots and leaves of several species of Virola, Acacia and Mimosa.
-However, the major snuffs associated with these plant have been shown to also contain 5-MeO-DMT and are discussed there.
+However, the major snuffs associated with these plant have been shown to also contain and are discussed there.
 NMT has been synthesized in a number of ways.
 One can react 3-(2-bromoethyl)indole with methylamine.
 NMT can be isolated as the benzoyl derivative from the methylation of tryptamine with methyl iodide followed by reaction with benzoyl chloride, with the hydrolysis of this amide with alcoholic KOH.
 It can also be synthesized from indole with oxalyl chloride, with the resulting glyoxyl chloride reacting with methylamine in ether to give indol-3-yl N-methylglyoxalylamide N-methylindol-3-ylglyoxalylamide (mp 223–224 °C from IPA) which is obtained in a 68% yield, which is reduced to NMT to give the amine hydrochloride (mp 175–177 °C from EtOH) in a 75% yield.
 The most simple and direct synthesis is the formamide reduction given above.

 To my knowledge there have been no reports of oral activity of NMT, although its wide availability from botanic sources has encouraged some explorers to assay it.
 I have had one report that the smoking of 50–100 mg gave visuals that lasted for maybe 15 seconds.
-The N-hydroxy analogue has been noted as being found in plants, in the “DMT is Everywhere” chapter.
+The N-hydroxy analogue has been noted as being found in plants, in the “ is Everywhere” chapter.

-About TiHKAL • info
+About TiHKAL · info

 This version of Book II of TiHKAL is based on the Erowid online version created by Bo Lawler with the help of Erowid, from content generously provided in electronic format by the Authors.

-Cautionary Note
+Cautionary note

-“I would like to take a moment to reiterate that at the present time restrictive laws are in force in the United States and it is very difficult for researchers to abide by the regulations which govern efforts to obtain legal approval to do work with these compounds in human beings.
+“At the present time, restrictive laws are in force in the United States and it is very difficult for researchers to abide by the regulations which govern efforts to obtain legal approval to do work with these compounds in human beings.

 “No one who is lacking legal authorization should attempt the synthesis of any of the compounds described in these files, with the intent to give them to man.
 To do so is to risk legal action which might lead to the tragic ruination of a life.
 It should also be noted that any person anywhere who experiments on himself, or on another human being, with any of the drugs described herein, without being familiar with that drug’s action and aware of the physical and/or mental disturbance or harm it might cause, is acting irresponsibly and immorally, whether or not he is doing so within the bounds of the law.”